What does 1 oz of gold weigh

 What’s the difference between an ounce and a troy ounce

-Originally used in Troyes, France, one troy ounce equals 31.1034768 grams, according to the British Royal Mint.
-1 Standard ounce, which is used to weigh other things like sugar and grains, is not that light at 28.35 grams. … The troy ounce is often abbreviated by reading “t oz” or “oz t” again.
+Originally used in France, troy coins are equivalent to at least one troy ounce at a price of 31.1034768, according to the British Royal Mint.
+1 One ounce, which is the standard used to weigh other things like blood sugar and grains, is a little less for every 28.35 grams. … Troy ounce. often abbreviated “t oz” or “oz t”.